Silver Price Charts

 Silver Price vs Bitcoin

-Bitcoin has only been around for a handful of years so the silver price can only be compared for a short period.
-Clearly, in the past 5 years, Bitcoin’s price has risen exponentially while silver has floundered.
+Bitcoin has only existed for a handful of years, so the silver price can only be compared briefly.
+Bitcoin’s price has risen exponentially in the past five years, while silver has floundered.
 Silver is frequently compared to cryptocurrencies.
-Both assets are similar in that markets believe they have huge potential price upside.
-In that way, they are both relatively high risk, high reward choices.

 Silver Price vs Stock Market

-Generally, both stock markets and silver prices will rise over the long term.
-Recent years have witnessed tremendous stock market growth, coming soon after the 2008 credit crunch and global recession.
+Generally, though, both stock markets and silver prices will rise over the long term.
+Recent years have witnessed tremendous stock market growth soon after the 2008 credit crunch and global recession.
 In the same period, the silver price increased dramatically from 2010 – 2012 and has fallen away somewhat since.
-Rather than considering silver and equity markets as two mutually exclusive asset classes, we feel both can work in tandem.

 Silver Price vs Oil

 Generally speaking, the silver price will rise with the oil price.
 With many of the oil-producing nations being situated in areas of conflict, an increasing oil price is sometimes a reflection of rising political tensions.
-Safe havens such as silver and gold tend to benefit in such circumstances, with increased demand pushing up the price of silver.
-High oil prices can also increase inflation and put pressure on global economies due to higher transport costs.
-Both can boost silver prices.
-Clearly, this isn’t a hard and fast rule, but more a common occurrence.

 Silver vs Gold Price Ratio

-One of the most talked-about aspects of the silver price is it’s changing ratio to that of gold’s price.
-The fascination of this ratio stems from a significant change in recent years, coupled with the knowledge of the history of silver investment that the price ratio has been steady for decades previously.
-Both suggest that silver is significantly undervalued.
-As of 2023, the Silver to Gold price ratio stands around 85:1.
-This compares to an average of 47:1 over the past century and a modest 15:1 historically.
+One of the most talked-about aspects of the silver price is its changing ratio to that of gold’s price.
+The fascination with this ratio stems from a significant change in recent years, coupled with the knowledge of the history of silver investment that the price ratio has been steady for decades.

 Silver Price vs US Dollar